 Keep the focus off the fact that they are being photographed.
 When you get a person talking, they will begin to forget about the camera.

 They will start feeling real emotions and showing them in their facial expressions when they talk.

-This is a way to get natural-feeling candid photography shots within a setting that is not conducive to that type of image.
+This is a way to get natural-feeling images within a setting that wouldn’t be suitable for candid photos.

 Wait for the moment in-between the moments.
-Often your subjects will wait until they don’t think you are photographing to allow their true personality to shine.
+Often, your subjects wait until they don’t think you are photographing.
+Then they allow their true personality to shine.
 I call this the moment in-between moments.